 - Teach and encourage planning, organization, study strategies and time management skills needed to complete course assignments and pass exams.

 - Teach the student to take notes and use assistive technology and accommodations such as alternative test site, recorders and note takers.

 - Provide daily review sessions to ensure student is properly prepared for assignments, quizzes and exams.

 - Model and encourage student to advocate for themselves in all needed areas including accommodations or challenges that may arise.

 - Model, encourage and facilitate communication with instructors and EPCC staff as needed.

-All participants must be consumers of the Department of Assistive and Rehabilitative Services (DARS).
+All participants must be consumers of the TWC’s Texas Workforce Solutions – Vocational Rehabilitation Services (TWS-VRS).
 Interested students must complete an application, interview and be selected to participate.